The Guy Who Didn't Like Musicals: Act 1

-A group of singing "zombies" addresses the audience, setting the scene in the small town of Hatchetfield and introducing the eponymous "Guy Who Didn't Like Musicals", unremarkable everyman Paul Matthews ("The Guy Who Didn't Like Musicals").
+A group of singing "zombie/aliens" addresses the audience, setting the scene in the small town of Hatchetfield and introducing the eponymous "Guy Who Didn't Like Musicals", unremarkable everyman Paul Matthews ("The Guy Who Didn't Like Musicals").

 Paul works at an office with his coworkers Bill, Charlotte, and Ted.
-Bill invites Paul to a production of Mamma Mia! at the local Starlight Theater, but Paul declines based on his distaste for musicals.
+Bill invites Paul to a production of Mamma Mia! at the local Starlight Theater in downtown Hatchetfield, but Paul declines based on his distaste for musicals.
 He heads to the local coffee shop, Beanie's, to see Emma Perkins, a barista he has a crush on.
 As he leaves the shop, Paul is hounded by a Greenpeace advocate about donating to save the planet.
 During their argument, an approaching storm forces them to take shelter as an explosion can be heard.

 The next day, Paul encounters a group of people singing and dancing led by the Greenpeace advocate from the day before ("La Dee Dah Dah Day").
 Paul heads to work and Bill recounts that a strange meteor struck the Starlight Theater during the previous night's performance of Mamma Mia!.
 Their boss, Mr. Davidson, calls Paul into his office, where he sings an "I Want" song at him. ("What Do You Want, Paul?").
 Paul rushes to Beanie's and tells Emma that he fears the world is becoming a musical.
 Emma, unconvinced, is called by her coworkers Nora and Zoey to perform their new Beanie's tip song ("Cup of Roasted Coffee").
 Nora and Zoey continue singing and dancing after the song is supposed to end, and the shop's customers join the baristas in song after drinking coffee contaminated with a mysterious blue substance ("Cup of Poisoned Coffee").
 Paul and Emma flee the shop and head into an alleyway where they find Paul's coworkers, who tell them that the entire town has started to behave the same way.